What is the First Saturday Devotion?

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.

-- ConfessionSacramental confession may be received within eight days before or after the reception of Communion, provided the communicant is in a state of grace for Communion.
+1. Confession: sacramental confession can be received within eight days before or after receiving Communion, as long as the communicant is in a state of grace for Communion.

 This Five First Saturday Devotion invites Catholics to step forward and make an act of reparation to the Immaculate Heart of Mary for our sins and those of the whole world, for there is much evil in the world.